What is "dry-stack" or "dry-stone" masonry?

 Do you work with manufactured stone?

-No, at this time, I do not work with manufactured stone.
+Not really.
 "Lick and stick" veneer, as many masons call it, is actually the antithesis of what I do.
 I build with solid, natural stone and, if necessary, mortar.
 No concrete block, no rebar, no manufactured stone.
 I will gladly consider small repairs to existing structures built with manufactured stone, depending on my schedule.
 Feel free to ask.
 Pieces fall off.
 I'll put them back on for you, trimming them down and refitting if necessary.

 How much will it cost?